mathildathompson/text_adv_app/project_to_do_list.md

 * Image upload via API
 * Update FAQ page
 * Fix the active highlighting on menu bar
-* Prevent users from accessing adventures not published.
-* Prevent publishing an adventure if it has 'orphan scenes' or 'dead ends' AND remove editor options from published adventures AND prevent users from accessing adventures not published.
+* Prevent publishing an adventure if it has 'orphan scenes' or 'dead ends' AND remove editor options from published adventures.
 * Truncate the adventure description on the index page
-* * Force users to confirm their email address!
+* Force users to confirm their email address!

 ##Styling